ljjTYJR/MS_cluster/README.md

    index = 1 variance of cluster = 0.4847930143675687
    ```

-   is the centroid and variance of corresponding cluster.
+   are the centroid and variance of the corresponding cluster.

 4. The result of points and clusters is shown in the file `data_alg_bandwidth_threshold.png` ， e.g: `data1_Algo1_None_1e-05.png`